archistico/FlowPainter/docs/M15_2_HIGH_DETAIL_LOCAL_STROKE_POLICY.md

 4. Increase tangent/crossing boosts and verify important boundaries are followed more strongly, with no visible rectangular or regional seam.
 5. Set segment and curve multipliers to 100% and boosts to 0%; verify the previous policy is recovered.
 6. Save/reopen a project and preset and confirm all six values round-trip.

+## Validation result

+The user confirmed that the solution compiles and all **1,071 tests pass**.
+M15.2 is therefore the accepted baseline for M15.3.

 ## Exit criteria